CovenantEyes/libget-hs/README.md

 Currently, `libget` only supports copying files from a base package path where each dependency has a directory with its name and subdirectories for each version.

-For example, if you have the dependency specification in `spec.json`:
+For example, if you have a dependency specification in `spec.json`:

 ```json
 {